pcardotatgit/automation_lab_web_app/README.md

 - then type b
 - then type c

-***Notice :*** I came to several times to the situation where this c.bat ( which does a pip install -r requirements.txt ) fails. fails.
-Then we have to install the modules separately as shown bellow
+***Notice :*** I came accros several times to the situation where this c.bat ( which does a pip install -r requirements.txt ) fails.

+Then we have to install the modules one by one as shown bellow

     pip install flask
     pip install flask_request_params